paragpujari/Diabetes-Disease-Prediction-System/README.md

 ## OBJECTIVE:
 The main motto of this project is to  detect whether the person is having diabetes or not with the help of two machine learning models named as Logistic Regression and Support Vector Machines.
 From this two models, we can predict which model will provide better accuracy in detecting whether the person is having diabetes or not.

+## PROBLEM STATEMENT:
+Diabetes is a chronic medical condition characterized by high levels of glucose in the blood due to the body's inability to produce or effectively use insulin.
+Detecting the diabetes at an early stage can serve as potential indicators of saving our lives, which is crucial in our fight against this formidable advisory.
+Therefore, to detect whether the person is having diabetes or not, we aim to use two machine learning models  named as Logistic Regression and Support Vector Machines for detecting the diabetes in the person.